Brian Wilson calls on fans to boycott Beach Boys over hunting event with Trump Jr.

-Beach Boys co-founder Brian Wilson is asking fans to boycott the band he helped start because of an upcoming performance at a hunting event in Nevada.
+Beach Boys co-founder Brian Wilson is asking fans to boycott the band he helped start because of a coming performance at a hunting event in Nevada.

-Wilson linked to an online petition calling on fans to stop buying the group’s music and attending shows because of Safari Club’s support of trophy hunting, which he said he is "emphatically opposed" to.
+Wilson linked to an online petition calling on fans to stop buying the group's music and attending shows because of Safari Club's support of trophy hunting, which he said he and Al Jardine, another co-founder of the band, are "emphatically opposed" to.

 Safari Club has made the contested claim that trophy hunting is the "solution" to conserving Africa's wildlife.